-Are you living in Turkey as an expat or planning to move there soon?
+Are you living in Turkey (Turkiye) as an expat or planning to move there soon?
 You will be happy to know that healthcare facilities in the country are cheaper as compared to other European nations.
 If you are living in Istanbul, Ankara, or another developed city, you will find well-trained and highly qualified, English-speaking medical professionals.

 However, the rural areas are still devoid of these top-notch facilities.
 The standard of the public healthcare system is still below average, although it has significantly improved in the past couple of years.
 Most expats prefer private facilities, as they offer the level of professional care that most expats expect.